 So here’s the skinny.
 Like me, you were probably scrolling through your feed on Facebook and came across Janet’s ad that asks if you want to enroll in her free “Career on Fire” two-week class.
 Free?
 Who does anything for free anymore?
-So of course, you jump on board.
+How awesome that I've stumbled upon this hidden gem!
+That's probably how you felt (well, at least that's how I felt!).
+So, of course, you jump on board because what do you have to lose?
 For two weeks, you get to chat with this successful lady and other aspiring actors, actresses, directors, producers, writers, etc in a “classroom-esque” setting in the Yammer program where you learn the secrets to set your career on fire.

-Of course, no one does anything for free.
-So the entire time, you’re sitting there thinking when is the financial part of the situation going to arise and how much?
-Well, before we get to the price of the program, let me tell you what the program does for you and share my own FIF experience.
+Of course, nothing in life is free, so the entire time, you’re sitting there thinking when is the financial part of the situation going to arise and how much?
+Well, before we get to the price of the paid portion of the mentorship program, let me tell you some of what the program does for you and share my own FIF experience.

 Basically, Janet Urban has a lot of years under her belt in the film industry, spanning from the news side of things all the way to working with famous stars in a slew of movies.
 Trust me, she has plenty of pictures to prove it.